viniciusramosdefaria/zerohashchallenge/README.md

 ### Web server structure

-I converted all game generation to Golang so I could test it properly, after that I created the webserver responsible for running such application, it has the following endpoints:
+I converted all game generation to Golang, so I could test it properly, after that I created the webserver responsible for running such application, it has the following endpoints:

 HTTP Method   | URI Path     | Description |
 ------------- | -------------|-------------|